Top REIT ETFs Right Now

 Here are 3 solid reasons to invest in REIT ETFs:

-• Diversification at a lower cost: Instead of investing your money separately into different REITs, you can simply buy an ETF that does this for you.
+• Diversification at a Lower Cost: Instead of investing your money separately into different REITs, you can simply buy an ETF that does this for you.
 You will save on transaction costs and benefit from diversification.

-• Accessible to smaller-scale investors: Investing directly in property may require a huge upfront investment with further financing needed to support it.
+• Accessible to Smaller-Scale Investors: Investing directly in property may require a huge upfront investment with further financing needed to support it.
 REIT ETFs let investors of all sizes board the real estate investing bandwagon.

-• Tax advantages: If you remember, REITs provide huge tax benefits to investors since 90% of the income generated is paid as dividends.
+• Tax Advantages: If you remember, REITs provide huge tax benefits to investors since 90% of the income generated is paid as dividends.
 You’ll still experience these benefits if you hold REITs through an ETF.

-3 REIT ETFs by AUM
+3 Top REIT ETFs by AUM

 REIT ETFs — securitized portfolios of real estate property — let you invest in an otherwise high-cost area.
 They combine the income potential of real estate with the liquidity of traditional stocks.
 A REIT ETF secures more investment in properties by increasing its assets under management (AUM) — an accurate standard to compare ETFs — to attract new investors.
 Using this indicator, here are the best REIT ETFs to invest in.